British Basketball 101: Everything You Need to Join the Excitement!

 The high-performing London Lions are known to draw large crowds to their home games in London’s Copper Box Arena thanks to the excitement and fast-pace of the sport in a superb venue.

 The owner of the team, Vince Macaulay, is also head coach.
-Liverpool-born Vince, who made his mark on the British sport with a number of GB sides as a player, has increased the team’s fortunes in recent years to create one a leading force in GB basketball.
+Liverpool-born Vince, who made his mark on the British sport as a player, has increased the team’s fortunes in recent years to create a leading force in GB basketball.